conniey/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 * Auto-renew is done using the ServiceBusReceiverAsyncClient's `renewMessageLock(ServiceBusReceivedMessage, Duration)` overload or ServiceBusReceiverClient's `renewMessageLock(ServiceBusReceivedMessage, Duration, Consumer<Throwable>)`.
-* [Project Reactor](https://projectreactor.io) has a plethora of operators that can transform, limit, apply backpressure, etc. to reactive Streams.
+* [Project Reactor](https://projectreactor.io) has a plethora of operators that can transform, limit, apply back-pressure, etc. to reactive Streams.

+The sample below shows the async client receiving messages.

 ```java
 ServiceBusReceiverAsyncClient asyncReceiver = new ServiceBusClientBuilder()